IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/Knoxshell/README.md

 - Start knox shell and instanciate the session against your cluster
 - Provide shell prompt for further command to be entered by user.
 Type `exit` to terminate the session.

-All code is well commented and it is suggested that you browse the build.gradle and *.groovy scripts to understand in more detail how they work.
+All code is well commented and it is suggested that you browse the build.gradle to understand in more detail how it works.